fperez/fernandoperez.org/code/indefero_dreamhost.md

     media -> ../indefero/www/media/

 A local directory is needed for the actual git repositories.
-The InDefero suggested layout can\'t be used on a shared host, which is why there is a `git_repos` subdirectory shown above.
+The InDefero suggested layout can't be used on a shared host, which is why there is a `git_repos` subdirectory shown above.
 This will be put in the InDefero config file later.